Uncountably many enumerations of well-quasi-ordered permutation classes: Words Under the Factor Order

 \section{Words Under the Factor Order}

 {\overline{\alpha}}

-While the construction described in this section, which is adapted from Pouzet's thesis~\cite[page~64]{pouzet:sur-la-theorie-:}, can be defined more generally, we specialize it to the binary alphabet $\{0,1\}$.
-We are interested here in the \emph{factor order} on the set of all finite binary words, $\{0,1\}^\ast$, in which $u\le w$ if $u$ occurs as a \emph{factor} (or \emph{consecutive subword}) of~$w$.
-In other words,~$u\le w$ in this order if~$w=w_1uw_2$ for some (possibly empty) words~$w_1,w_2\in\{0,1\}^\ast$.
-This poset is \emph{not} wqo in general, because, for example, the words $11$, $101$, $1001$, $\dots$ form an infinite antichain.
+The construction described in this section is adapted from Pouzet's thesis~\cite[page~64]{pouzet:sur-la-theorie-:} though specialized to the binary alphabet $\{0,1\}$ here.
+We are interested in the \emph{factor order} on the set of all finite binary words, $\{0,1\}^\ast$, in which $u\le w$ if~$u$ occurs as a \emph{factor} (or \emph{consecutive subword}) of~$w$.
+In other words,~$u\le w$ in this order if~$w=w_1uw_2$ for possibly empty words~$w_1,w_2\in\{0,1\}^\ast$.
+This poset is \emph{not} wqo in general, as witnessed by the infinite antichain $11$, $101$, $1001$, $\dots$.
+For a binary word $w=w(1)\cdots w(n)$, the \emph{complement} (or \emph{ones complement}) is the word formed by inverting every letter of~$w$, so